hawkinsw/medava/README.md

 Great.
 Let's add a method to the `Medicine` class that will allow clients to ask about a `Medicine`'s schedule.
 In the superclass, `Medicine`, we will want that method to return some baseline or reasonable default schedule for all medicines in the absence of a more specific schedule provided by a subclass.
 The problem is that a default really doesn't exist!

 Imagine that a subclass of `Medicine` (in other words, a specific type of medicine, like a thrombolytic or a GLP-1 or any of the CAR-Ts) does not override the "get schedule" method from the superclass.
 What default, baseline value should the superclass return?
 Ideally it would return a value that indicates a baseline, lower bound.
-But, it seems dangerous to assume that if a subclass of the `Medicine` class simply omits an overriding implementation of this method that that the drug is uncontrolled.
+But, it seems dangerous to assume that if a subclass of the `Medicine` class simply omits an overriding implementation of this method that the drug is uncontrolled.
 The superclass's implementation of the getter could assume that the drug is Schedule 1.
 That would keep the patient maximally safe.
 However, it would also prevent certain hospitals from stocking drugs that they could otherwise safely handle.

 What are we to do?